denten-books/plain-text/30-format.md

 archaeology of text, by which the critic's role becomes to discover the non-apparent deep structural regularities.

-Most recently, that theoretical distinction between shape and formula has been negotiated in terms of depth and surface.
-Two types of reading become evident in this model.
 The "symptomatic" literary critic reaches beyond the "ephemeral" external appearances to uncover internal and eternal metaphysical truth within.
 For a Marxist critic like Terry Eagleton or Frederic Jameson that latent meaning may have something to do with hidden machinations of capital and ideology.
 The psychologically minded critic reads in search of hidden drives and desires.
+The words "explication" and "exegesis" imply the movement from the inside to the outside.
+Fredrick Jameson, who seems to be channeling Heidegger and the Russian formalists, wrote, for example, that "the process of criticism is not so much the interpretation of content as it is a revealing of it:"

+> [It is] a laying bare, a restoration of the original message the original
+> experience, beneath the distortions of the various kinds of censorship that
+> have been at work upon it; and this revelation takes the form of an
+> explanation of why the content was so distorted and is thus inseparable from
+> a description of the mechanisms of this censorship itself
+> [@jameson_marxism_1972, 404].

+Language is again seen to be corrupted through use.
+The critic of depth however reveals a word's originating sense.
+Like scratches on a piece of furniture, superfluous distortions are polished away.
+Texts are to be restored to their original condition.
+The business of philosophy, in Heidegger's formulation, is to protect the power of elemental words "flatted by use."
+The philologist philosopher reveals words before use somehow, pre-philosophically, before they are "covered over" and "sink back into concealment" [@heidegger_being_1996, 202(220).
+For a sophisticated defense of Heidegger's etymological methods see @king_heideggers_2007.]

-In contrast to such "symptomatic" reading, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in texts; what is neither hidden nor hiding; what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth."[@best_surface_2009, 9] The authors identify a constellation of related interpretation practices at the surface: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading." [@best_surface_2009, 12]
+In contrast to such circumspect, "symptomatic" reading, Stephen Best and Sharon Marcus describe a constellation of reading practices concerned with "what is evident, perceptible, apprehensible in texts; what is neither hidden nor hiding; what, in the geometrical sense, has length and breadth but no thickness, and therefore covers no depth."[@best_surface_2009, 9] The authors identify a constellation of related interpretation practices at the surface: reading for material surface, reading for verbal structure, reading for affect, reading for description, reading for pattern, and finally, reading for literal meaning or "just reading" [@best_surface_2009, 12].

 In making an argument for surface reading, Best and Marcus gesture toward the kind of formal poetics advocated by Susan Sontag in the late 1960s.
 At the